 - optional: any veggies you may want to add

-- Follow each step closely.
-To have this ready to eat in 20 minutes, you will first need to start your pasta before the sauce.
+- Follow each step closely to have this ready in 20 minutes.
+You will first need to start your pasta before the sauce.
 Add 12 cups of very hot water to a large pot and put the lid on (it will come to a boil faster).
 Turn to high heat and let it come to a boil.
 Mine took about 10 minutes before it was boiling (yours may be faster).
 Once it's boiling add the pasta and salt and quickly stir it around to loosen it up.
-The salt is important because it flavors the pasta and you won't end up with bland pasta.
-Keep on high heat and cook for 9 minutes or until al dente.
-Mine took exactly 9 minutes.
-Yours may vary depending on the pasta you use.
+The salt is important because it flavors the pasta.
+Cook for 9 minutes or until al dente.
+Yours will vary depending on the pasta used.

 - Check your water to see if boiling yet.

-- Add the sauce to a large sauce pan and whisk well from the bottom to make sure there are no lumps from the rice flour.
-Turn to high heat.
-Once it starts bubbling all over, immediately turn to medium heat and whisk continually while letting it cook 3-5 minutes until thickened.
+- Add the sauce to a large pan over high heat.
+Once it starts bubbling all over, immediately turn to medium-low heat and whisk continually while letting it cook 3-4 minutes until thickened.
 You want to continually whisk around the bottom and sides, so the flour doesn't clump.
-Don't walk away from it.
-I cooked mine about 4 minutes.
-I have a gas stovetop and this is how quick it was, yours may vary.
-You don't want to cook it too long because it will thicken up considerably as it cools off, because of the rice flour.
-The longer you cook it, the thicker it will become.
-You are basically just wanting it to thicken up to a light creamy consistency and then remove from the heat.
-If for some reason you slightly overcooked it and it gets too thick, just add a tiny amount of broth to thin it back out.
-Voila.
+Don't walk away from it!
+You don't want to overcook because it will thicken up a lot as it cools.
 Add any veggies if you like.
-I literally just threw in some peas and carrots from the freezer and let them cook a minute in the sauce.
-Your sauce should be done before your pasta, so just cover with a lid to keep warm.
+I sometimes add peas and carrots from the freezer and let them cook a minute in the sauce.

-- Once your pasta is done, drain and rinse with water to stop the cooking.
+- Once the pasta is done, drain and rinse with water to stop the cooking.
 Brown rice pasta can stick really badly, so I rinse really well and serve immediately.
-I don't like to add it directly to the sauce or it thickens it up too much.
-I add to a plate, then add the sauce and garnish with extra dried Italian herbs or red pepper flakes or anything else you like.
-If you used low-sodium broth and ¾ tsp salt, it should not need any extra.
-Mine was perfect, but taste and add more if necessary as some broths vary.
-For reheating leftovers, heat over low and add a little broth to thin back out if necessary.
+If using regular gluten pasta, you don't need to rinse it.
+Add to a plate, then add the sauce and garnish with extra dried Italian herbs or red pepper flakes or anything else you like.